See Criteria | Campaign targets | Coming soon | Recent successes | Interchanges

 New stations are generally sponsored locally, rather than by central government.
 Potential sponsors include:

-New Station Guidance was published jointly by Network Rail and Highways England in September 2020, concentrating on new parkway stations.
+New Station Guidance was published jointly by Network Rail and Highways England on 17 September 2020, concentrating on new parkway stations.

 In October 2021 the Chancellor of the Exchequer launched his Autumn Budget and Spending Review which at para.
 4.69 says "In addition to the SR21 settlement, the government will continue to progress with the £500 million commitment to restore transport links previously lost in the Beeching cuts of the 1960s.
 This includes: ... £5 million development funding over the SR period to reopen rail stations in Wellington, Somerset and Cullompton, Devon." and "£650,000 to pay for feasibility work on 13 successful ‘Ideas Fund’ proposals for new lines and stations ... to re-open Corsham station and Stonehouse Bristol Road station."